cruzgodar/cruzgodar.github.io/docs/page-structure.md

 ## Cover images

-If a page is a subpage of another, it almost always needs a cover image.
+If one page is a subpage of another, it almost always needs a cover image.
 These are the rounded-corner image links that are all over the site.
 Two need to be present in the page folder: one named `cover.webp` and another named `cover.jpg`.
 Both should be 500x500 and 85% quality, unless that quality setting noticibly detracts from the image, like in the Julia set explorer's cover.
 In this case, the image can be made lossless.

 ## Custom scripts and styles

-To load custom JS or CSS on a page, create folders called `scripts` and `style` in the page folder.
+To load custom JS or CSS on a page, a page must have folders called `scripts` and `style` in the page folder.
 Each must contain two files: one nonminified file and one minified one, both named the same as the HTML file, just with a different ending.
 For example, if the HTML file is `/writing/corona/corona.html`, then the script files should be `/writing/corona/scripts/corona.js` and `/writing/corona/scripts/corona.min.js`.

 Custom CSS files are loaded at the *beginning* of the head, which means they have the lowest priority of any CSS, including the base bundle.
-If the custom CSS intends to override something from that bundle, it must flag it `!important`.
+If the custom CSS intends to override something from that bundle, it must flag that property with `!important`.

 Custom JS files should not create any global variables or redefine any functions.
 To make this easier, every custom JS file must be wrapped in the following code: